blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 ## Foreword
 - These rules are minimal
 - Familiarity with TTRPGs is assumed
-- The keeper creates the sandbox world to explore
+- The keeper creates a world or scenario
 - The players control player characters(PC) exploring that world

 # Creating Your Character

 ## Name
 1. Think up a few flavor words: Tree axe river stick
-1. Combine them: Treeaxeriverstick
+2. Combine them: Treeaxeriverstick
-2. Steal three to four random syllables: Tre xe ver ick
+3. Steal three to four random syllables: Tre xe ver ick
-3. Combine them to make your name: Trexeverick
+4. Combine them to make your name: Trexeverick

 ## Abilities
 When performing actions, the keeper may call for ability checks.
 These are the abilities used.